finkelshtein/SunflowersWales/content/authors/christina/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ''

-# Highlight the author in author lists? (true/false)
-highlight_name: false

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Officers
 ---

-Dmitri Finkelshtein is an Associate Professor in Mathematics at [Swansea University](http://www.swansea.ac.uk/staff/science/maths/d.l.finkelshtein/).
-You may visit his personal [research web-page](https://finkelshtein.netlify.app/).

-Dmitri is from Kyiv.
-He moved to the UK in 2013, and he has been working as a Ukrainian volunteer since 2014.